mrnguyener21/FInancial_Tool_Web_App/README.md

 -create a titlebar(i think that's what it's called)
     -title will be financialTools
--at  the bottom create a quick layout with a description for each calculator
+-at  the bottom create a quick layout with a description for each calculator -make rent chart no show unless inputs are filled in